 The most common type of high-efficiency furnace is called the condensing furnace.
 This type of heating system has two separate heat exchangers rather than one.
 The first heat exchanger collects combustion gas and transfers the gas’s heat through the metal walls to the air.
 This action is what a standard furnace does.
 However, instead of venting the exhaust vapor through a flue, this vapor goes to a second exchanger.
 Here in the condensing furnace, the vapor is condensed, pulling even more heat from it.
 The system then sends out the remaining moisture in a condensate line.

 Another feature of a high-efficiency furnace is multi-stage burners.
 In a standard furnace, the burners are either on or off—nothing in-between.
 Multi-stage burners can modulate how much energy they consume, so they don’t always have to burn at maximum power.
 The house’s climate control system automatically adjusts the burners to match the house’s heating needs.
-The furnace won’t have to run at full capacity as often, lowering how much gas the heater uses.
+As a result, the furnace won’t have to run at total capacity as often, lowering how much gas the heater uses.

 Variable Speed Fans